nibyou/profile-service/README.md

 ## License

-The Nibyou Microservice is licensed under the [AGPL-3 license](LICENSE).
+The Nibyou Profile Microservice is licensed under the [AGPL-3 license](LICENSE).